-I set foot in this pretty corner of Normandy back in 2001 after having spent a few years in Paris and abroad and after a career in teaching languages - German, French and English.
+I set foot in this pretty corner of Normandy back in 2001 after having spent a few years in Paris and abroad and after a career in teaching.
 My husband and I were Immediately seduced by Honfleur and the Pays d'Auge, so we started looking for our dream house.
 And we found the Pavillon de la Reine!

 You may spot it, just above la Ferme and la Bergerie: a small manor house, a kind of "Petit Trianon", built in 1787 for Queen Marie-Antoinette and now a listed building.

 But it was also home to Lucie Delarue-Mardrus, for 30 years.
 Lucie was a poet born in Honfleur and married to the famous orient specialist, Joseph-Charles Mardrus, who was the aristocratie's darling at the turn of the 20th century.

 Lucie and her husband discovered this "18th century ruin" in 1907, nicknamed "the devil's castle" by the local farmers.
 However, the muse and its pygmalion decided to settle down in this place, full of charm and so poetic.

 What better place indeed to find the inspiration and write her numerous novels, poems and unleash her creativity!